noahkamenick/381FinalProject/README.md

-# 381 Final Project | Noah, Chris, and Mason
+# 381FinalProject
-This is where our CNIT381 Network Programmability and Automation Final is going to be.
+This is where our CNIT381 Network Programmability and Automation Final documentation is.
 Everything in this project will be completed using several virtual machines running on virtual box.

 GUI Ubuntu virtual machine with 4MB of memory allocated